hanatos/vkdt/src/pipe/modules/i-jpg/readme.md

 ## parameters

-* `filename` the filename to load. can include a "%04d" template for timelapses
+* `filename` the filename to load. can include a "%04d" template for timelapses. if this is a .txt file, an array of texture file names will be parsed from the text file.
 * `startid` the start index. this + frame number will be filled into the "%04d" template
 * `prim` the primaries used to encode this file
 * `trc` the tone response curve applied to the data in this file (this will be undone to go to linear in the colour module)